 CBD also seems to balance some effects of THC.
-This is the main reason CBD is so appealing to consumers.
+This is the main reason broad spectrum CBD oil is so appealing to consumers.

 As the CBD market continues to grow, more and more different CBD products are being sold online or in your local health food stores.
 Recently CVS and Walgreens announced that they would begin to sell CBD products in their stores.
 You will find many different types of CBD products and each one is used in a different way.
 The most common forms of CBD products available consist of the following.